JSBmanD/docs/pages/dashboard/agency-view.md

 ---
 title: Agency View
 ---
-!!! warning "Invite Required"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Invite Required",
-	For any Agency to access a customer Branch account, an invitation from an Admin user at the [Organization](/dashboard/organization-view/#adding-an-agency) or [App](/dashboard/app-view/#adding-an-agency) entity level of access is required.
-All Agency Admins on the agency account will receive an invitation email, and any of those Agency Admins can accept the invitation on behalf of their agency.
+  "body": "For any Agency to access a customer Branch account, an invitation from an Admin user at the [Organization](/dashboard/organization-view/#adding-an-agency) or [App](/dashboard/app-view/#adding-an-agency) entity level of access is required.
+All Agency Admins on the agency account will receive an invitation email, and any of those Agency Admins can accept the invitation on behalf of their agency."
+}
+[/block]

 	Within a customer account, an Agency does not have access to change their own permissions, access billing or SSO.